mautic/developer-documentation-new/.github/CONTRIBUTING.md

 ---

-Thank you for contributing to the improvement of the Mautic Developer Documentation.
+Thank you for contributing to improving the Mautic Developer Documentation.